Cedric921/LinkFarm/README.md

 The project's structure is as follows:

 - An Adonis.js Backend
-- A Next.js frontend that uses React for rendering components, custom hooks for API requests to Strapi to fetch data, and responsive design.
+- A Next.js frontend that uses React for rendering components, custom hooks for API requests to API to fetch data, and responsive design.

 ## Content